What is MIECHV?

-In Illinois, MIECHV has been a vital part of our home visiting system and our broader early childhood system.
+MIECHV has been a vital part of Illinois’ home visiting and early childhood systems.
 This is reflected in three main areas:

-- Expansion and improvement of direct services – MIECHV funding has been used to fund 13 MIECHV communities throughout the state and for projects that improve provider capacity and quality of services provided to families through:
+- Expansion and improvement of direct services – MIECHV funding has been used to fund 13 communities throughout the state and for projects that improve provider capacity and quality of services provided to families, like Infant Mental Health consultation.

 - Promotion of efficiency – MIECHV has enabled better streamlining of services and improved efficiencies through coordinated efforts among agencies within communities and coordinated intake processes.